yvgupta03/yvgupta03/README.md

 ### My 2 cents on Automation 😄
 ---
 > It not that simple, like some piece of cake.
-> You will only have dimple, until you start to bake.
+> You will only have dimples, until you start to bake.
 >
 > There is a lot of work for automation's sake.
 > Don't forget the ones who built it without break.